 NMFC Senior Loan Program I LLC ("SLP I") was formed as a Delaware limited liability company on May 27, 2014 and commenced operations on June 10, 2014.
 SLP I is a portfolio company held by the Company.
 SLP I is structured as a private investment fund, in which all of the investors are qualified purchasers, as such term is defined under the 1940 Act.
 Transfer of interests in SLP I is subject to restrictions, and as a result, such interests are not readily marketable.
 SLP I operates under a limited liability company agreement (the "SLP I Agreement") and will continue in existence until June 10, 2019, subject to earlier termination pursuant to certain terms of the SLP I Agreement.
 The term may be extended for up to one year pursuant to certain terms of the SLP I Agreement.
-SLP I has a three year re-investment period.
+SLP I had a three year re-investment period.
+In June 2017, the re-investment period was extended for one additional year.
 SLP I invests in senior secured loans issued by companies within the Company's core industry verticals.
 These investments are typically broadly syndicated first lien loans.

-SLP I is capitalized with \$93,000 of capital commitments and \$275,000 of debt from a revolving credit facility and is managed by the Company.
+SLP I is capitalized with \$93,000 of capital commitments and \$265,000 of debt from a revolving credit facility and is managed by the Company.
 The Company's capital commitment is \$23,000, representing less than 25.0% ownership, with third party investors representing the remaining capital commitment.
-As ofDecember 31, 2016, SLP I had total investments with an aggregate fair value of approximately \$348,672, debt outstanding of \$256,517 and capital that had been called and funded of \$93,000.
-As of December 31, 2015, SLP I had total investments with an aggregate fair value of approximately\$349,704, debt outstanding of \$267,617 and capital that had been called and funded of \$93,000.
-The Company's investment in SLP I is disclosed on the Company's Consolidated Schedules of Investments as ofDecember 31, 2016 and December 31, 2015.
+As ofDecember 31, 2017, SLP I had total investments with an aggregate fair value of approximately \$348,652, debt outstanding of \$223,667 and capital that had been called and funded of \$93,000.
+As of December 31, 2016, SLP I had total investments with an aggregate fair value of approximately\$348,672, debt outstanding of \$256,517 and capital that had been called and funded of \$93,000.
+The Company's investment in SLP I is disclosed on the Company's Consolidated Schedules of Investments as ofDecember 31, 2017 and December 31, 2016

 The Company, as an investment adviser registered under the Advisers Act, acts as the collateral manager to SLP I and is entitled to receive a management fee for its investment management services provided to SLP I. As a result, SLP I is classified as an affiliate of the Company.
-No management fee is charged on the Company's investment in SLP I in connection with the administrative services provided to SLP I. For the years ended December 31, 2016, December 31, 2015 and December 31, 2014, the Company earned approximately \$1,163, \$1,215 and \$468, respectively, in management fees related to SLP I which is included in other income.
-As ofDecember 31, 2016 and December 31, 2015, approximately \$286 and \$311, respectively, of management fees related to SLP I was included in receivable from affiliates.
-For the years ended December 31, 2016, December 31, 2015 and December 31, 2014, the Company earned approximately \$3,728, \$3,619 and \$1,066, respectively, of dividend income related to SLP I, which is included in dividend income.
-As of December 31, 2016 and December 31, 2015, approximately \$861 and \$918, respectively, of dividend income related to SLP I was included in interest and dividend receivable.
+No management fee is charged on the Company's investment in SLP I in connection with the administrative services provided to SLP I. For the years ended December 31, 2017, December 31, 2016 and December 31, 2015, the Company earned approximately \$1,156, \$1,163 and \$1,215, respectively, in management fees related to SLP I which is included in other income.
+As ofDecember 31, 2017 and December 31, 2017, December 31, 2016 and December 31, 2015, the Company earned approximately \$3,498, \$3,728 and \$3,619, respectively, of dividend income related to SLP I, which is included in dividend income.
+As of December 31, 2017 and December 31, 2016, approximately \$836 and \$861, respectively, of dividend income related to SLP I was included in interest and dividend receivable.